firecracker-microvm/firecracker/docs/ballooning.md

   allocate some memory which would make the guest enter an out-of-memory state, the kernel will take some pages from the balloon and give them to said process instead asking the OOM killer process to kill some processes to free memory.
-Note that this applies to allocations from guest processes which would make the system enter an OOM state.
-This does not apply to instances when the kernel needs memory for its activities (i.e. constructing caches), or when the user requests more memory than the amount available through an inflate.
+Note that this applies to physical page allocations in the kernel which belong to guest processes.
+This does not apply to instances when the kernel needs memory for its activities (i.e. constructing caches), when the user requests more memory than the currently available to the balloon for releasing, or when guest processes try to allocate large amounts of memory that are refused by the guest memory manager, which is possible when the guest runs with `vm.overcommit_memory=0` and the allocation does not pass the MM basic checks.
+Setting `vm.memory_overcommit` to 1 would make the MM approve all allocations, no matter how large, and using the memory mapped for those allocations will always deflate the balloon instead of making the guest enter an OOM state.
+Note: we do not recommend running with `vm.overcommit_memory=1` because it requires complete control over what allocations are done in the guest and can easily result in unexpected OOM scenarios.
 * `stats_polling_interval_s`: unsigned integer value which if set to 0 disables the virtio balloon statistics and otherwise represents the interval of time in seconds at which the balloon statistics are updated.